temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

    setenv OPEN_AI_BEARER_TOKEN 'your-secret-bearer-token'
    ```

-   This 'bearer.sh' script sets your OpenAI bearer token as an environment variable.
    You must `source /path/to/bearer.sh` to set the variable into your current shell.
    Environment variables let you skip hard coding your bearer token into projects.

 :::note Your Bearer Token